 - Note every expense incurred moving forward, including funeral costs, final bills of the decedent, psychiatric visits necessary to deal with your loss, personal property that is missing or destroyed, and the wages no longer available due to the death of your loved one.

 CHASENBOSCOLO can begin working on your claim immediately after consulting with us.
 We’ll get to the bottom of your loved one’s death, what responsibility the negligent party had to care for their safety and do all the footwork necessary to build a solid case against the wrongdoer and their insurer.

 Proving a Wrongful Death Claim in Virginia

-Every wrongful death case has four components which must be proven beyond doubt:
+Every wrongful death case has four components that must be proven beyond doubt:

 - A defendant, in whole or in part, caused the death of an individual they owed a duty of care to;

 - The defendant was liable for the death due to a breach of duty to care for the deceased;

 - The death caused injury to an estate, loved ones, children, spouses or an individual with an interest in the decedent’s company and care; and